sanjaymca1986/TodoApp/README.md

 ```bash
 mvn spring-boot:run
 ```
-Backend server will run on <http://localhost:8080>
+Backend server will run on <http://localhost:8080>.you can see working app.

 **3. Run the frontend app using npm inside 'frontend'**